 Found in 5 Collections and/or Records:

 Abstract Fanny Dunbar Corbusier's recollections include her childhood in New Orleans; marriage to William Henry Corbusier in 1869; his medical practice in Ft.
 McDermitt, Nevada, from 1869-1872; Paiute Indians at Ft.
 McDermitt, including Sarah Winnemucca Hopkins; and their stay at other western Army posts in Arizona, New Mexico, Nebraska, and Wyoming.
+Material from 1918.

-Abstract Sally Zanjani is a historian and former adjunct professor in the University of Nevada, Reno Political Science Department.
+Overview Sally Zanjani is a historian and former adjunct professor in the University of Nevada, Reno Political Science Department.
 She is the author of ten books and over sixty articles exploring the history of Nevada from the territorial period through the 19th century.
 Papers include research materials for Zanjani's numerous books and articles.